 For any content issues please Contact Us.

 Brachial plexus injuries are caused by damage to the nerves that control movement and provide sensation in the arms.
 They most often occur in newborns during labor and delivery, and the prognosis is generally good.
 Most infants recover entirely, but some will have lasting symptoms.

 Brachial Plexus Injuries

 Newborns may have brachial plexus injuries because of how they came out of the womb.
-Any type of difficulty of labor that causes the baby’s head, shoulder, or neck to be stretched or pulled can damage the nerves.
+Any difficulty during delivery that causes the infant’s head, shoulder, or neck to be stretched or pulled can damage the nerves.

 The Importance of Early Treatment

 Mild cases may not require any treatment or may benefit from physical therapy.
 More severe injuries, on the other hand, may not heal without treatment.